MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/get-started/quick-setup-buildings-floors.md

 ### My security department wants to know what PowerShell commands are executed during import

 You can use Option 3 (Export a PowerShell script) to preview the commands that would be executed.
 In this option, you provide the same three-column import file.
 Instead of setting up the buildings, floors, and rooms, Initialize-Places exports a PowerShell script of the commands that would be executed during import.
+The PowerShell script is exported to the same folder as your import file.

+> [!NOTE]
-The PowerShell script is exported to the same folder as your import file. *Note: The import file is needed only to generate the PowerShell script.
-Nothing is imported on your behalf.*
+> The import file is needed only to generate the PowerShell script.
+Nothing is imported on your behalf.

 You can use the exported PowerShell script to run the commands yourself rather than using Option 2 in Initialize-Places.